Mahabali Shera: Ohio Valley Wrestling (2019–present)

 On 22 October 2019, Shera made his Ohio Valley Wrestling debut, where he was defeated by Drew Hernandez in a dark match.
 On 10 December 2019, at OVW Christmas Choas Shera teamed with Jax Dane, Dimes and Corey Storm in an eight-man steel cage tag team match against The Legacy Of Brutality (Big Zo, Cash Flo, Hy-Zaya and Jay Bradley) in a losing effort.
 On 6 January 2020, on the first episode of OVW Overdrive, Shera faced Jay Bradley in a losing effort.

 On 9 January 2021, Shera returned competing in the 2021 Nightmare Rumble for the OVW Heavyweight Championship which was won by Omar Amir.

 On 15 January 2022, Shera made his return from injury to compete in the Nightmare Rumble for a chance to earn an OVW Heavyweight Championship match.
 On 5 March, Shera defeated Jessie Godderz at OVW March Mayhem to become the new OVW National Heavyweight Champion.
 On 7 July, Shera lost the championship to James Storm.
 On 24 November, Shera defeated Ca$h Flo to become the OVW Heavyweight Championship.
 On 13 December, Shera regained the National Heavyweight Championship against Ca$h Flo.
 On 22 June episode of OVW, Shera lost the OVW Heavyweight Championship to Ca$h Flo, ending his reign at 210 days.

+Slap fighting career

+On 10 July 2026, Singh made his Power Slap debut at Power Slap 21, beating Jake Hager by third-round knockout.